carlsonp/docker-spark-datascience/README.md

 Download Spark and copy it to `sparkmaster`, `sparkworker`, and `jupyterlab`.

 Download livy and copy it to `sparkmaster`.

+Download Spark NLP .jar and copy it to `sparkmaster` and `sparkworker`.

 Build and save the images on the local registry, then deploy: